Irungu Kang'ata

-Irungu Kang'ata is a Kenyan politician.
+Irūngū Kang'ata is a Kenyan politician.
 He is the governor of Muranga County.
-He also is the former senator of Murang'a County, and the former Senate of Kenya Majority Chief Whip, former member of parliament for Kiharu Constituency and a former Councillor for Central Ward in Murang'a town.
-He is a law graduate from the University of Nairobi and a principal in the firm Irungu Kangata & Co.
+He also is the former senator of Murang'a County, and the former Senate of Kenya Majority Chief Whip, former member of parliament for Kiharū Constituency and a former Councilor for Central Ward in Mūrang'a town.
+He is a law graduate from the University of Nairobi and a principal in the firm Irūngū Kang'ata & Co.
 Advocates located at Flamingo Towers 4th floor, Upperhill, Nairobi.
 He holds PhD (Law) University of Nairobi and teaches law at Catholic University of Eastern Africa, Nairobi.

 Early life and education

 Kang'ata was born in 1980 in Murang'a town[Muranga County].
 He attended Murang'a Township Primary School (now Vidhu Ramji Primary School) between 1986 and 1993.
 He was admitted to Thika High School in 1994, where in 1997 he qualified for admission to the University of Nairobi for a Bachelor of Laws (LL.B) degree.
 He was among the top students.
 In 1999 at the age of 19, he was elected Vice Chair of Kenya Law Student Society and later in the same year elected the Vice Chairman of entire University students body called SONU.
 Together with other students, he was suspended in 2000 for two years (but which term turned indefinite after he sued the university) for leading a strike.
 He rejoined campus in 2003 after the new NARC regime granted amnesty to former suspended students, and graduated in 2005.
 In 2006, he joined the Kenya School of Law for his diploma in law.
 He earned a Master of Laws (LL.M) and PhD degrees from University of Nairobi.